milgra/i3-overview/README.md

 sudo make install
 ```

-Then you have to set it as floating in i3 config, set it as sticky to keep it on screen during workspace switches, and disable autofocus for it to avoid killing it accidentally.
+You have to set it as floating in i3 config, set it as sticky to keep it on screen during workspace switches, and disable autofocus for it to avoid killing it accidentally.

 ```
 for_window [class="i3-overview"] floating enable